 There are a number of job types that are contained in the file build_and_test.yml.
 Where possible, a configuration will contain 3 jobs.
-The first job that is run is ACE_TAO.
+The first job that is run is $ACE_TAO$.
 This will create an artifact which is used later by the OpenDDS build.
-The second job is build, which uses the previous ACE_TAO job to configure and build OpenDDS.
+The second job is $build$, which uses the previous $ACE_TAO$ job to configure and build OpenDDS.
 This job will then export an artifact to be used in the third step.
-The third step is the test job, which runs the appropriate tests for the associated OpenDDS configuration.
+The third step is the $test$ job, which runs the appropriate tests for the associated OpenDDS configuration.

 Certain builds do not follow this 3 step model.
-Safety Profile builds are done in one step due to cross-compile issues.
-Static and Release builds have a large footprint and therefore cannot fit the entire test suite onto a Github Actions runner.
+Static and Release builds have a large footprint and therefore cannot fit the entire test suite onto a GitHub Actions runner.
 As a result, they only build and run a subset of the tests in their final jobs, but then have multiple final jobs to increase test coverage.
 These jobs are prefixed by:

-- compiler which runs the tests/DCPS/Compiler tests. - unit which runs the unit tests located in tests/unit-tests. - messenger which runs the tests in tests/DCPS/Messenger and tests/DCPS/C++11/Messenger.
+- compiler (and for some build configurations, compiler2) which runs the tests/DCPS/Compiler tests. - unit which runs the unit tests located in tests/unit-tests. - messenger which runs the tests in tests/DCPS/Messenger and tests/DCPS/C++11/Messenger.